 In the visiting room of the Phillips County Jail, she and Patrick spend seven months poring over classic novels, poems, and historical narrative by Frederick Douglass, C.S.
 Lewis, Marilynne Robinson, James Baldwin, W.S.
 Merwin and more.
 Patrick learns how to be a serious reader and a fluent writer, and in doing so, discovers new worlds both inside and outside of himself.

-Pre-order in hardcover or ebook now
+Order in paperback or ebook now (US)

 A portion of the book's royalties have been set aside for several funds, including a personal fund for Patrick, a college fund for his daughter, and donations to the Boys & Girls Club of Phillips County, an organization I have worked with, in Patrick's honor.
 If you are interested in exploring avenues to contribute to the Delta, in particular programs related to felon re-entry and adult literacy, please get in touch.